-If you think a room in your house is too dark, you will need to add an additional light.
+If you think a room in your house is too dark, you may want to add an additional wall light fixture.
 Connecting another light to an existing light and switch is an easy electrical wiring job.
-Since the existing light is already connected to the switch, most of the wiring you need will be present in the wall or ceiling.
-Once you wire the new light into the existing light, the switch will control them both.
+Since the existing light is already connected to the switch and you are not adding a light switch, most of the wiring you need will be present in the wall or ceiling.
+You can wire the new wall light fixture into the existing light and have a single switch control both lights.

 Turn off all power supply to the room in which you will be working.
 Check that there is no power running through the wires with a circuit tester.